i05nagai/memorandum/language/english_grammar.md

     * I would have called Lisa, But I dind't her number
     * I'm not going to invite them to the party.
 They wouldn't come anyway
     * I didn't invite them to the party.
 They wouldn't have come anyway
+    * offer/invite
+        * Would you like a cup of cofee?
+        * Would you like to eat with us tonigh?
+I'd love tokk
+    * polite way of saying what you want
+        * I'd like some information about hotels, please
+        * I'd like to try on this jacket, please